-The Sci-Bono Science Career Centre is sponsored by South 32 and is a full service facility which offers career education, info, guidance and counselling services to learners in Gauteng including out of school youth.
+The Sci-Bono Science Career Centre is a full service facility which offers career education, info, guidance and counselling services to learners in Gauteng including out of school youth.
 The Centre houses a modern and well equipped client walk-in center which is staffed by experienced Career Education Facilitators who provide individual career advisory services to inner city out of school youth, parents and the general public.

 The Centre also supports parents and youth with career info and skills resources to enable them to facilitate their children’s career development and planning.
 It also deliver a series of parenting skills workshops especially in low economy communities in order to empower young parents to become better parents.

 The Career Centre focuses primarily but not exclusively on science and technology careers in order to align to as well as complement Sci-Bono’s vision of a society that is equipped with skills, attitudes and values needed to improve the quality of life of all South Africans.

 2. Special Programs which focus on Science and Technology

 The activities in this program include various forms and categories of standardized psychometric assessments as well as non-standardized assessment tools.
 These range from careers, psycho-educational and selection assessments into job as well as for training opportunities.
 The program also offers therapeutic and counselling services including trauma debriefing and crisis intervention services to clients as and when needed.

 This program offers individual and group career assessments for Grade 9 and Grade 11/12 subject and career or study choices respectively.
 Booking is essential in order to access the services